skybet/ios-automation-talk/Readme.md

 _Developer note: Filter View Controller demonstrates the more traditional datasource/delegate approach to tableview_

 **Favorite Animal(s)**
-An animal can have two states, Favorited or Not-favorited.
+An animal can have two states, **Favorited** or **Not-favorited**.
 The only visual difference is that a Favorited animal’s image will contain a small yellow filled star

 ### Challenge
 The challenge for you is to integrate XCUITests into the application to verify the UI presentation accurately represents various User Journeys